 Personally I created this piece as a fitting end to 2018 because it was a great year and 2019 so far has been even better.
 For the people who know me, my head is always full of ideas and thoughts as well as a new found passion for what I am doing as an artist.
 Live life with passion and vigour and go hard at everything you do is my motto.
 That’s me and this explosion of colour is me.

-What opportunities will being part of Tropical Light give you?
+What opportunities has being part of Tropical Light given you?

 I used to be a bloke who just ran around the bush with no shoes and covered in mud.
-So to have the opportunity to further my work as an artist and play with the idea of abstract aerials in an exhibition in the city is such an honour.
-It’s a humbling experience.
+So to have the opportunity to further my work as an artist and play with the idea of abstract aerials in an exhibition in the city has been such an honour.
+I've also managed to collaborate with other local creatives in Darwin - Lulu and Daw and Maltida Alegria - for the Tropical Light volunteer uniform and have branded Tropical Light umbrellas and fans with my landscape art.

 Stop and enjoy the moment.
 It is easy to have your breath taken away by the raw power of Darwin’s wet season but the real beauty is when you stop and use all your senses to understand and then reflect those emotions in your work.
 How do you portray the smell of rain cooling a floodplain, the blinding flash of a lightning bolt or the colours of a brilliant stormy sunset?
 You have to stop and look at the detail nature puts into the amazing vistas that explode before you.